ShiroTakeda/gams-mode/README.md

 file.

-Like GAMS Studio (or GAMSIDE), (4) provides the colorization of GAMS program files accoring to GAMS syntax.
+Like GAMS Studio (or GAMSIDE), (4) provides the colorization of GAMS program files according to GAMS syntax.

 When editing GAMS program files, you may often use similar patterns frequently.
 In that case, you may copy and paste the program repeatedly.
-But it is surely more convenient if you can register frequently used patterns and select them.
+But it is undoubtedly more convenient if you can register frequently used patterns and select them.
 Or, although the pattern is not frequently used, it may be hard to remember it.
 Also in that case, it seems convenient if you can use registered patterns.
 (5) offers you the feature for registering various patterns easily.
-In addition to registering, you can modify, delete, rename, re-order existing templates easily.
+In addition to registering, you can modify, delete, rename and re-order existing templates easily.

-I think that many people agree with the opinion that the proper indent is important for writing programs that other people (or yourself) can read easily.
+Many people agree with the opinion that the proper indent is important for writing programs that other people (or yourself) can read easily.
 But it is quite tedious to insert spaces and TABs manually by yourself.
 In GAMS mode, each line is automatically indented according to GAMS syntax (6).

-When we write a GAMS program, we define many (sometimes hundreads of) variables, equations, sets and parameters and it is difficult to remember which identifier represents what.
+When we write a GAMS program, we define many (sometimes hundreds of) variables, equations, sets and parameters and it is difficult to remember which identifier represents what.
 Feature (7) enables you to show the list of all identifiers defined in a program and you can see the structure of a program.

-In addition, you can call a PDF manual viewer from Emacs (8) to read GAMS manuals and you can view GAMS model library in Emacs (9).
+In addition, you can call a manual viewer from Emacs (8) to read GAMS manuals and you can view GAMS model library in Emacs (9).